Finau, Pendrith share Rocket Mortgage lead at 8-under 64

 “That’s probably going to end up being one of my favorite hole-in-ones,” said Hubbard, who has nine career aces.

-The field includes five players in the top 20, doubling last week’s total in Minnesota, and Finau was the only one of them to fare well in the first round.
+The field includes five players in the top 20, and Finau was the only one of them to fare well in the first round.

 Defending FedEx Cup champion Patrick Cantlay, ranked No. 4 in the world, and 13th-ranked Will Zalatoris both 70.
 Cameron Young, ranked 19th, was another shot back and 20th-ranked Max Homa had a 72.